2020-2021-EIDAS-INFO5/Docs/Technical_document.md

 This document is the technical documentation of our eIDAS project, an electronic signature web application that we called ` "PolySign" `.
 It is divided into four parts:
 * Documentation on electronic signature regulations: [eIDAS](https://www.ssi.gouv.fr/entreprise/reglementation/confiance-numerique/le-reglement-eidas/) in Europe and [ANSSI](https://www.ssi.gouv.fr/) in France;
-* The technical documentation of the user
+* The technical documentation of the user : User account & signature process creation
-* The technical documentation of the web application: The functioning and the current state of progress
-* Known bugs within implementation.
+* Used Technologies and libraries.